Fair Housing

 Filing a Housing Discrimination Complaint

-Submit a complaint to the Utah Antidiscrimination and Labor Division
+Submit a complaint to the Utah Antidiscrimination and Labor Division.
+The deadline is generally within 365 days.

 Practical Tips for Tenants